 Final Words

-Chickens can safely eat pineapple and they generally really enjoy this as a treat.
 It has a lot of health benefits too; mainly boosting their immune systems and helping them digest and absorb nutrients from their food.

 However, pineapple, like any other fruit should be fed in moderation.
 Start slow and see how they get on.
-Never force feed any food your birds show disinterest in and do not neglect potential negative responses.

 Aside from this, give it a try, start slow and see how your birds get on.
 They may just find that this is their new favorite treat!

 Wondering what else chickens can eat?
-Check out my other chicken feeding guides below!
+Check out my comprehensive guide below:

-I am a practiced pet owner with decades of experience owning a number of different pets.
-I am also the main writer and chief editor here at Pet Educate; a site I created to share everything I’ve learned about pet ownership over the years and my extensive research along the way.
+I am an experienced pet owner with decades of experience owning a number of different pets, from traditional pets like dogs and cats, to the more exotic like reptiles and rodents.
+I currently own a Cockapoo (pictured) called Bailey.
+I am also the main writer and chief editor here at Pet Educate; a site dedicated to sharing evidence-based insights and guidance, based on my vast pet ownership knowledge, experience, and extensive research.